Save £300 on 5 April 2021 departure

 collection of European masterpieces.
 (B)

-Morning tour of Catherine’s Palace at Pushkin,
+Morning tour of Catherine Palace at Pushkin,

 including the Amber Room.
-Afternoon visit to
+(Depending on

-Summer Palace and gardens.
-(B)
+Summer Palace with its ornate gardens and

 Morning at leisure.
 Afternoon transfer to the

 This tour is based in 4- and 5-star accommodation.

 destination en route by a local tour escort.

 You will be assisted with boarding the train in

 Moscow and met on the platform on arrival in